 The Last Prophecy - The Cathar Prophecy of 2021

 Enoch tells of a rebellion of some of the angels (the fallen angels) against God.
-Sent to Earth as watchers, they defied orders and had carnal interactions with human women who later gave birth to Nephilims, offspring of gods and human women.
+Sent to Earth as watchers, they defied orders and had carnal interactions with human women who later gave birth to Nephilims, children of gods and human women.

 Jesus, as the Son of God born to a human woman,